-Looking to get spooked for Occult Day (November 18)?
+Looking to get spooked for Halloween?
 Pay these spots in Ireland a visit!

 Ireland has a long and bloody history, which means, naturally, that haunted places can be found all over the country.
 From castles visited by murdered spirits to pubs run by friendly ghosts, Ireland is home to an array of specters and sure to give you goosebumps.